Large-Norm Solutions and the Relaxation-Time Limit for Quantum Hydrodynamics on the Two-Dimensional Torus: Definitions and preliminaries

-By recalling the definition of the chemical potential in \eqref{eq:chem}, we see that \eqref{eq:qvel} equals the second equation in \eqref{eq:Ham_form}.
-The momentum density equation in the QHD system \eqref{eq:QHD} is then derived by multiplying \eqref{eq:qvel} by $\rho$ and by using the continuity equation.
+By recalling the definition of the chemical potential in \eqref{eq:chem}, we see that the evolution equation in \eqref{eq:qvel} coincides with the second equation in \eqref{eq:Ham_form}.
+The momentum equation in the QHD system \eqref{eq:QHD} is then derived by multiplying \eqref{eq:qvel} by $\rho$ and by using the continuity equation.